Roy's Blog: March 2012

-“We are the ONLY ones that…..” is THE practical way to create your position that is not aspirational and helium-filled.
-The ONLY is your Elevator Speech to describe what you do and who you are.
+“We are the ONLY ones that…..” is a practical way to create your position that is not aspirational and helium-filled.
+The ONLY is your elevator speech to describe what you do and who you are.

 Focus on getting started and creating this culture in your organization that will yield the end-game you want.